10 Tips For Buying a Rental Property

 Not having a basement can cost you much more than storage space.

-In some places, like parts of Florida and Texas, all houses are slab construction, so real estate investors have no other options.
-Even then, it’s important to understand the issues with this type of construction, as it can have major financial impact over time.
+In some places, like parts of Florida and Texas, all houses are slab construction.
+Real estate investors have no other options.
+For those areas, it’s important to understand the issues involved with this type of construction, as it can have major financial impact over time.

-Generally, in such structures, ductwork, heating pipes, plumbing and electric lines can all be buried in or beneath the slab.
-If your plumbing pipes are set beneath the cement, to fix a simple leak you may end up jackhammering out the floor.
-Moisture and drainage issues are exacerbated in structures which are built on a slab.
+Moisture and drainage issues are also exacerbated in structures which are built on a slab.
 I’ve seen a number of slab homes which are set low to the ground, making flooding more possible and more damaging in areas without proper grading and drainage.

-And any time you have a slab home, you’re looking at less living space because you may lose a room to utilities such as the furnace and water heater.
-It’s a safety violation to house these items within the bedrooms, so they’ll need a room or walled space all their own.
+Lastly, any time you have a slab home, you’re looking at less living space because you may lose a room (or space in the garage) to utilities such as the furnace, water heater, and washer/dryer.
+It’s a safety violation to house many of these items within the bedrooms, so they’ll need a room or walled space all their own.